sgold57/sgold57/README.md

-### Hello, I'm Sam.
+# Sam Gold

 I relocated from NYC to Denver to hone my Software Engineering skills.
-Recent Flatiron School graduate, and looking forward for the education to continue.
+Attended the Flatiron School, where I learned React, JavaScript, CSS, HTML, Ruby, and Rails.
+Picked up some Node.js and C along the way.
+Looking forward to continuing my education as I find my way in the tech sphere.
+My propensity for learning is vast.

+I used to work in television production, and pivoting to software development has helped me scratch a problem solving itch that my former career just did not satisfy.

+Interests outside of engineering include golf, music, basketball, skiing, and watching films.
+Happy to connect with any like-minded individuals.

+## Technial Proficiencies

 <!--
 **sgold57/sgold57** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.